Eye on Air finishes the AirBrush project

 Objectives and outcomes

-The objective of the project is to develop and test various operational prototypes of the AirBrush device.
-Tests at airports are an essential part of the product development plan.
-The outcome of the project will be a commercial Airbrush device that is ready to be employed by airports and other customers in passenger security filters.
+The objective of the project was to develop and test various operational prototypes of the AirBrush device.
+Tests at airports are an essential part have been part of the product development plan.
+The outcome of the project has been an operational prototype of the Airbrush device that is close to being tested by airports, and other customers, in e.g. passenger security filters.

-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement nr.
-GA 811977
+This project received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement nr.
+GA 811977.